trandung261o/computer-architecture-Lab/SYSCALL function, and sorting/README.md

     The program count the length of a null-terminated string.
     Accomplish the assignment with syscall function to get a string from dialog and show the length to message dialog
+##### assign.5
+    Write a program that let user input a string by typing individual letters.
+Input process will be terminated when user press Enter or then length of the string exceed 20 characters.
+Print the reverse string.